abacus-gene/paml/Technical/Simulation/Codon/README.txt

-(C) Appensix: Testing the NEB algorithm.
+(C) Appendix: Testing the NEB algorithm.
 This may not interest you anymore since it is about NEB, which is now superceded by the BEB.
 It is not deleted yet as I spent time writing it and as it does explain what the posterior probabilities calculated by the NEB and BEB